-Gemcabene has a dual mechanism of action that involves: (1) blocking the overall production of hepatic triglyceride and cholesterol synthesis; and (2) enhancing the clearance of VLDL.
+Gemcabene has a mechanism of action that involves: (1) enhancing the clearance of VLDL; and (2) blocking the overall production of hepatic triglyceride and cholesterol synthesis.
 Based on prior clinical trials, the combined effect for these mechanisms has been observed to result in a reduction of plasma VLDL-C, LDL-C, triglycerides and hsCRP, as well as elevation of high-density lipoprotein cholesterol (HDL-C).

-- (1) Gemcabene blocks the overall production of hepatic triglycerides and cholesterol.
-Given its structural similarities to long-chain fatty acid, gemcabene may act as an inhibitor of acetyl CoA carboxylase targeting the rate-limiting enzyme in fatty acid synthesis, subsequently leading to a decreased hepatic triglyceride production.
-Gemcabene may also inhibit one or more enzymes in the cholesterol synthesis pathway at the step or upstream to where statins interact.
-In preclinical studies in primary rat hepatocyte and mice models, gemcabene was observed to inhibit both triglyceride and cholesterol production. - (2) Gemcabene enhances the clearance of VLDL by decreasing the production of messenger RNA (mRNA) of the apolipoprotein C-III (apoC-III) gene, thereby decreasing the production of the apoC-III protein.
+Gemcabene-calcium rapidly converts to gemcabene free acid when added to media or administered to animals and humans.

+- (1) Gemcabene enhances the clearance of VLDL by decreasing the production of messenger RNA (mRNA) of the apolipoprotein C-III (apoC-III) gene, thereby decreasing the production of the apoC-III protein.
 ApoC-III is a small protein that inhibits hepatic uptake of triglyceride-rich particles such as VLDL.
 VLDL are catabolized to VLDL remnants in plasma.
 The VLDL remnants are either cleared from the plasma via liver plasma remnant receptors or mature to LDL.
 The reduction in apoC-III favors the enhanced clearance of the VLDL remnants and reduces the formation of LDL.

-We have observed in preclinical studies that gemcabene significantly clears VLDL in the plasma with corresponding reductions in the liver apoC-III mRNA levels and apoC-III plasma protein levels in rats.
+We have observed in preclinical studies that gemcabene significantly clears VLDL in the plasma with corresponding reductions in the liver apoC-III mRNA levels and apoC-III plasma protein levels in rats. - (2) Gemcabene blocks the overall production of hepatic triglycerides and cholesterol.
+Given its structural similarities to long-chain fatty acid, gemcabene may act as an inhibitor of acetyl CoA carboxylase targeting the rate-limiting enzyme in fatty acid synthesis, subsequently leading to a decreased hepatic triglyceride production.
+Gemcabene may also inhibit one or more enzymes in the cholesterol synthesis pathway at the step or upstream to where statins interact.
+In preclinical studies in primary rat hepatocyte and mice models, gemcabene was observed to inhibit both triglyceride and cholesterol production.